furious-programming/TreeStructInfo/README.md

 The body of the tree opens the line containing the specified header.
 The basic form of the header looks like this:

 ```
-tsinfo version "1.0"
+treestructinfo "2.0"
 ```

-line must contain the keyword `tsinfo`, then the keyword `version`, and the value of the format version.
+line must contain the keyword `treestructinfo`, then the value of the format version.
 Extended version of the header further includes a keyword `name` and value of the tree name:

 ```
-tsinfo version "1.0" name "Tree Name"
+treestructinfo "2.0" name "Tree Name"
 ```

 Main body of the tree closes the line containing the following key phrase: